 Five Reasons to Visit Washington State in Summer

-When people think of Washington State, the first thing that often comes to mind is rain.
+When people think of the State of Washington, the first thing that often comes to mind is rain.
 It’s true, it does rain a lot here.
 However, all that rain also feeds the beautiful forests, rivers, and wildlife that add to the pristine scenery of the Evergreen State.
 During the dry season from July through September, the weather drastically improves, and offers plenty of opportunities to explore this amazing part of the world!
 At Axis, we’re proud to call Washington home, and summer is the best time to visit our neck of the woods.
-Here are five reasons why you should visit Washington State in the summer!
+Here are five reasons why you should visit Washington in the summer!

 1. The Beaches